 Skip to content

-DAM vs MAM: 5 big differences that are overlooked
+DAM vs MAM: 5 major differences

 You might be wondering what the difference is between digital asset management (DAM) and media asset management (MAM) system.
 After all, they both sound like they do the same thing and MAM is actually a subcategory of DAM.
 But you'd be wrong to assume that the difference is just semantics.
 In fact, there's a big difference between the two.